Boomatang/integreatly-operator-cleanup-harness/README.md

 - `dry-run` -> set the cluster-service into dry run mode.
 The [cluster-service](https://github.com/integr8ly/cluster-service) will be use in dry run and not remove any resources from aws.
-Create namespaces are will not be cleaned up.
+Created namespaces will not be cleaned up.
 Namespace: `redhat-rhmi-operator-cleanup-harness`

 ## Building the image
 To run the image on a cluster you must build and push the image to an image repository.